 Losing your job can feel incredibly lonely but it doesn’t have to be.
 Here are the Money Do’s and Don’ts for what to do if you lose your job.

 With many countries in recession, losing your job is becoming more common.
-If you’re reading this and you’ve lost your job, you’re in good company, with Walt Disney, Anna Wintour and Oprah Winfrey also losing their jobs before they hit the big time.
+If you’re reading this and you’ve lost your job, you’re in good company.
+Many big-name celebrities have been fired in the past, with Walt Disney, Anna Wintour and Oprah Winfrey, all getting fired before they found success.

 Losing your job is a reality that many of us are dealing right now.
 But there are some actions you can take (and avoid taking) to soften the blow.